 The total estimated energy generation potential from urban and industrial organic waste in India is approximately 5690 MW.

-To facilitate geographical mapping of the different types of waste availability and its energy generation potential across India, GIS Based Waste Mapping Tool has been developed under GEF–MNRE–UNIDO PROJECT.
+To facilitate geographical mapping of the different types of waste availability and its energy generation potential across India, a GIS-Based Waste Mapping Tool has been developed under the GEF–MNRE–UNIDO PROJECT.

-Programme on Energy from Urban, Industrial, Agricultural wastes/Residues and Municipal Solid Waste
+Program on Energy from Urban, Industrial, Agricultural Wastes/Residues, and Municipal Solid Waste

 - To promote the setting up of projects for recovery of energy in the form of Biogas / BioCNG / Power from Urban, Industrial, and Agricultural Waste and Captive Power and Thermal use through Gasification in Industries